stepanataccolade/docsv2/sources/ht_docker_datacenter.md

 <img src="../images/ddc_environment_creation.png" alt="Environment Creation" style="width:800px;"/>

 #### Pipeline Creation
-After Creating an Environment, Click on "Add Pipeline" you will be redirected to Pipeline creation page.
+After Creating an Environment, Click on "Add Pipeline" and you will be redirected to Pipeline creation page.

 * Give a __Pipeline Name__.
 This name will be used in naming the containers created on Docker Datacenter.
 Containers will be named by the pattern *PipelineName-PipelineId-ImageNumber-ReplicaNumber*